-Mombasa & the Coast
+Mombasa and the Coast

 Located on Kenya's south coast, the popular coastal city of Mombasa enjoys consistent temperatures that remain hot throughout the year.
-The difference in daily mean temperatures between the hottest month (January) and the coldest months (July and August) is only 4.3ºC/6.5ºF.
-While the humidity levels are high on the coast, onshore ocean breezes prevent the heat from becoming uncomfortable.
+The difference in daily mean temperatures between the warmest month (January) and the coldest months (July and August) is only 4.3 C/6.5 F. While the humidity levels are high on the coast, ocean breezes prevent the heat from becoming uncomfortable.
 The wettest months are April to May, while January and February see the least rain.
 Mombasa's climate is comparable with that of other coastal destinations, including Lamu, Kilifi, and Watamu.

 Northern Kenya is an arid region blessed with abundant year-round sunshine.
 Rainfall is limited, and this area may go for many months without any rain at all.
 When the rains do come, they often take the form of spectacular thunderstorms.
 November is the wettest month in Northern Kenya.
-Average temperatures range from 68- 104ºF/ 20- 40ºC.
-The best time to travel Northern Kenyan highlights like Lake Turkana and Sibiloi National Park is during the southern hemisphere winter (June - August).
-At this time, temperatures are cooler and more pleasant.
+Average temperatures range from 68-104 F (20-40 C).
+The best time to travel Northern Kenyan highlights like Lake Turkana, and Sibiloi National Park is during the southern hemisphere winter (June - August).

+Western Kenya is generally hot and humid with rain occurring throughout the year.
+Rain usually falls in the evenings and is interspersed with bright sunshine.
+The famous Maasai Mara National Reserve is located in Western Kenya.
 The best time to visit is between July and October, after the long rains.
 At this time, the plains are covered with lush green grass, providing ample grazing for the wildebeest, zebra and other antelope of the annual Great Migration.
 Predators are attracted by the abundance of food, making for some of the best game-viewing on the planet.

 Typically, early mornings on the mountain are sunny and dry, with clouds often forming by midday.
-It is possible to hike Mount Kenya throughout the year, but conditions are easiest during the dry season.
+It is possible to hike Mount Kenya throughout the year, but conditions are most accessible during the dry season.
 Like most of the country, Mount Kenya's dry seasons last from July to October, and from December to March.